CoderForGood/coderforgood.github.io/usa/Washington.md

 As a result of not working with the hiring manager directly, they just wont have the information they are legally required to present to candidates when they contact them.
 And as a result, these offshore companies are not legally allowed to operate within Washington, because doing so violates the pay transparency law when the hiring agent does not have this data to present to the candidate.

+## Washington state makes it explicitly illegal for companies to ask for or access your social media.

+Washington state has explicitly made it illegal for employers to ask to access your social media.
+It doesn't matter what the company wants to claim.
+There is no such thing as a company policy that allows this.
+You can find that law at [https://apps.leg.wa.gov/rcw/default.aspx?cite=49.44.200](https://apps.leg.wa.gov/rcw/default.aspx?cite=49.44.2000) Where it explicitly states that they cannot ask you to edit/remove/add posts, or even access your posts.And if they ask for your social media password, that is also explicitly illegal.
+If your boss accesses your social media without your consent, or steals your password, talk to a lawyer.

 ## Notes

-Intelligent readers will notice that RCW 49.58.110 leverages RCW 49.44.050, and that is intentional.
-The second law that makes misrepresentation illegal has been on the books in WA since the 1970s, and is very settled law as far as is currently understood.
-As a result, it has affected the other employment laws of Washington.
+Intelligent readers will notice that many of these laws leverage RCW 49.44.050, and that is intentional.
+This law that makes misrepresentation illegal has been on the books in WA since the 1970s, and is very settled law as far as is currently understood.